Blackstone's Cirsa Plans €2.5 Billion Spanish IPO

 — Radio Intereconomía (@rintereconomia) July 8, 2025

-Besides Spain, Cirsa is one of the largest gaming companies in Italy and Latin America.
-It owns over 150 casinos and around 44,000 gaming machines.
-It’s known for the popular sports betting brand, Sportium.
+Apart from Spain, Cirsa is a renowned gaming firm that operates in Italy and Latin America.
+The firm boasts of having more than 150 casinos and 44,000 gaming machines under its umbrella.
+The firm is also famous for having a popular sports betting brand, Sportium.

 Details of the IPO